RjRepoMan3D/LDO-Voron-2.4-kit-rev-D-By-RjRepoMan/README.md

 # LDO-Voron-2.4-kit-rev-D-By-RjRepoMan
-This Is my Version of the LDO VORON 2.4, I am Making this to help the new person coming to this with 0 experence.

-Some people's brains work differently, or some people may be GREEN to building your first 3d printer.
-My whole objective to this Manaul, is to make it very easy and understandable.

-I am building my 2.4 with GREAT DIFFiculties.

-The current guide's and manuals are not full and contain all the nessiary info that i need (for someone with my brain) I find it difficult to go from guide to another guide to manaul to 3rd guide to 2nd manual to 5....
-6...
-7th manual.
-You get the point.
+This is my version of the LDO VORON 2.4.
+I am creating this to assist individuals new to this project with no prior experience.
+Some individuals process information differently, or may be unfamiliar with constructing their first 3D printer.
+My primary goal with this manual is to ensure it is both easily accessible and readily understandable.
+I am experiencing considerable difficulties while constructing my 2.4.
+The existing guides and manuals are incomplete and lack the necessary information that I require.
+I find it challenging to navigate between various guides and manuals.

-This has become a pet project of mine.....  to simplify things... and make a manual for people who want an easier time, or have brains that work like mine...
+This has become a personal project of mine to simplify the process and create a manual for those seeking an easier experience, or who process information similarly to myself.
+My intention is for anyone, regardless of age, to be able to build this using my manual.

-I WANT THE WHOLE WORLD NO MATTER THE AGE, TO BE ABLE TO BUILD THIS USING MY MANAUL TO BUILD THE VORON 2.4

-this manual is a on-going process at the moment. things maybe change or not be complete.
-I am doing this all on my own while i am building my KIT.
-PLease bear with me, and give me some time.

-thank you all, and i hope this helps you.
+This manual is currently a work in progress.
+Changes may occur, and it may not be entirely complete.
+I am undertaking this project independently while simultaneously building my kit.
+I appreciate your patience and understanding.